Baseball the Way It Was

 Appreciate Baseball In Time for the World Series

-Your friends are starting to talk excitedly about the baseball post–season, and you’re still bemused that these otherwise intelligent people are enthralled by a game with such a high standing around-to-action ratio.
+Something called the All Star Game just took place, and your friends are starting to talk excitedly about the baseball post–season.
+You’re still bemused that these otherwise intelligent people are enthralled by a game with such a high standing around-to-action ratio.
 Nevertheless, you know that very soon their major focus, and that of millions of Americans like them, will be on something pretentiously called the World Series.
 So maybe it’s worth taking another look at the sport and seeing whether you might enjoy going along for the ride this year.

 The first step in appreciating baseball is to learn that all that standing around is deceptive.
 Every play calls for some mental evaluation of the circumstances and possibilities, whether by the manager or the players themselves.
 Pitching strategy was always based on the opponents’ known strengths and weaknesses, but is now informed by computer-stored data on performance against specific pitchers, right-handed or left-handed, with or without men on base, and in particular ball parks.